Stamford Woman Writing Her Own Success Story

 When Simone was six months old, her husband cashed in his Individual Retirement Account.

-Their company was battered by the recession and the stress took its toll on Allocca, who developed Epstein Barr syndrome in mid 1991.
+The recession battered the company and the stress took its toll on Allocca.
+She developed Epstein Barr syndrome in mid 1991.

 “I really couldn’t get out of bed,” she said.
 “Money was tight.”